Court sides with expelled student over memes deemed a threat – KION546

 Associated Press

 HARRISBURG, Pa.
 (AP) — Pennsylvania’s high court says district administrators overreached when they permanently expelled a 17-year-old high school student for sending Snapchat messages that referred to another student as a potential school shooter.
 The justices ruled Wednesday that such communications must be analyzed in context and the primary focus should be the speaker’s intent.
-The Manheim Township School District high school junior, identified as J.S. in court records, was suspended and then expelled over a series of messages sent to a friend in April 2018.
-The messages ridiculed a third student, saying he looked like a school shooter because he had long hair and wore T-shirts bearing the name of death metal band Cannibal Corpse.
+The Manheim Township School District high school junior was suspended and expelled over messages sent to a friend in April 2018.
+The messages ridiculed a third student who had long hair and wore T-shirts bearing the name of death metal band Cannibal Corpse.